 The humidity controller was connected to external mechanical relays that controlled industrial heating elements.
 This routine project turned into a witch hunt for the problem causing the controller to reset.
 When you have tens of similar setups showing the same symptoms, it’s easy to assume that you’ve messed up the product design.

-While you have little control over electrical installations performed by the third party, there is no excuse in not adhering to best practices with flyback diodes in your PCB.
-For a start, you’ll want to make sure the corresponding forward current of the freewheeling diode is larger than that of the coil when brought into forward bias by the coil's electro magnetic field.
+While you have little control over electrical installations performed by the third party, there is no excuse for not adhering to best practices with flyback diodes in your PCB.
+For a start, you’ll want to make sure the corresponding forward current of the flyback diode is larger than that of the coil when brought into forward bias by the coil's electro-magnetic field.
 Also, choose a flyback diode that has a reverse voltage that’s higher than the coil’s voltage rating.

-The absence of a flyback diode can be your electrical nightmare.
+The absence of a freewheeling diode can be your electrical nightmare.

-Have a question about flyback diodes?
-Contact an expert at Altium.
+Still, wondering how a diode protects a circuit?
+Have a question about flyback, freewheeling, or flywheel diodes?
+Contact an expert at Altium Designer.